 Red Deer & District Labour Council Essay Contest - October 31st deadline

 Must be a grade 12 graduate of a Central Alberta High School attending a post-secondary institution in the fall.
-Write an essay of 1000 - 1500 words, based on "Why are Unions Important to our Community?"
+Write an essay of 1000 - 1500 words, based on "Why are Unions Important to Society?"

 Prize money is $1000